MacroFab Blog

 Reactions to impending problems were also greatly improved.

 During another meeting, Purchasing announced that a thermal protector device used in our products would no longer be available, starting in just two weeks.
 They knew and lamented that the protector was a safety device that our products depended on for retaining their Underwriters Laboratories (UL) listings.
-Months of testing was usually required by UL to qualify a different protector.
+To qualify a different protector, UL usually required months of testing.

 A disaster had been averted through better communication.